Common Orthodontic Treatments

 Midline Discrepancy: The center of your upper teeth won’t match up with the center of your lower teeth.

 Dr. AlJanabi and the highly trained Brooklyn Orthodontics staff will determine what common treatments are right for your orthodontic goals.
 Both fixed and removable appliances can be used, depending on the severity of your condition and which approach will be most effective.

-Braces are the most common fixed orthodontic appliance.
+Dental braces are the most common fixed orthodontic appliance.
 Using steady, gentle pressure, braces gradually move your teeth into their proper positions in your mouth.
 Brackets are placed on your teeth and an archwire connects them.
 The archwire is placed through the brackets and connected to bands on your back molars.
 As tension is put on the teeth, your teeth are gradually moved to their new, ideal positions.
 Braces are usually adjusted each month to achieve results.
 Most patients wear braces for 24-to-28 months.
 Braces can be either traditional metal or clear, made from either sapphire or tooth-colored ceramic.

 Fixed space maintainers are common treatments used to maintain space in your mouth if a primary – or baby – tooth is lost prematurely.
 It will keep the space open until the permanent tooth erupts.
 A metal band is attached to an adjacent tooth and a wire extended across the open space to a tooth on the other side of the space.

 Aligners are alternatives to traditional braces.
 These common treatments use a series of removable aligners to imperceptibly modify your smile.
 You’ll wear each set for about two weeks and remove them to eat, drink, brush and floss.
 When you replace the aligner with a new one, your teeth will move a little until